fliphub/d-l-l/README.md

 > easy, automatic, optimized dll config handler for webpack

-pass in any existing webpack config, get it decorated with dll-reference-plugin and (only when needed) a whole dll-plugin-only!
+ℹ️️ pass in any existing webpack config, get it decorated with dll-reference-plugin and (only when needed) a whole dll-plugin-only config prepended!

 ## 📦 install
 ```bash